 IPv6 is a hierarchical 128-bit addressing scheme that consists of 8 fields, comprising 16 bits each.
 An IPv6 address is written as a hexadecimal value (0-F) in groups of four, separated by colons.
-IPv6 provides 3x10^38 addresses, which can help overcome the shortage of IP addresses needed for internet usage.
+IPv6 provides $3x10^38$ addresses, which can help overcome the shortage of IP addresses needed for internet usage.

 There are three types of IPv6 addresses: Unicast, Anycast, and Multicast.
 A Unicast address identifies a single interface and a packet destined for a Unicast address is delivered to the interface identified by that address.
 An Anycast address identifies a set of interfaces and a packet destined for an Anycast address is delivered to the nearest interface identified by that Anycast address.
-A Multicast address identifies a set of interfaces is delivered to the interface identifies a set of interfaces and a packet destined for a Multicast address is delivered to a multicast address is delivered to all the interfaces identified by that Multicast address.
+A Multicast address identifies a set of interfaces interfaces and a packet destined for a Multicast address is delivered to all the interfaces identified by that Multicast address.
 There are no broadcast addresses in IPv6.

 BGP uses Multiprotocol Extensions to support IPv6.
 The same procedures used for IPv4 prefixes can be applied for IPv6 prefixes as well and the exchange of IPv4 prefixes will not be affected by this new feature.
-However, there are some attributes that are specific to IPv4, such as AGGREGATOR, NEXT_HOP and NLRI.
+However, there are some attributes that are specific to IPv4, such as AGGREGATOR, NEXT\HOP and NLRI.
 Multiprotocol Extensions for BGP also supports backward compatibility for the routers that do not support this feature.